-The development site is located upon the NE extent of Bargo Village.
-The NSW RFS has identified a number of 'Neighbourhood Safer Places' within the Bargo area (including land near the Bargo Hotel (225 Great Southern Road), Bargo Shops and the hall within Bargo Showground.
-Access routes, from the subject site, to these refuges, generally takes the evacuee away from the bushfire hazard, which is located both within and NE - E of the subject site.
+The development site is located upon the Western side of Bargo Village.
+The NSW RFS has identified a number of 'Neighbourhood Safer Places' within the Bargo area, including land near the Bargo Hotel (225 Great Southern Road), Bargo Shops and the hall within Bargo Showground.
+Access routes, from the subject site, to these refuges, generally takes the evacuee away from the bushfire hazard, which is located mainly to the S - W and NW of the subject site.